jslavick01/slavick5580/data/about.md

 My name is Janet Slavick.

-This site documents my work for CRp 5580, including GIS exercises, assignments, and a final project.
+This site documents my work for CRP 5580, including GIS exercises, assignments, and a final project.

 I am a student at Iowa State University studying Community and Regional Planning.